Firefly Counseling Services, P.C.

 Certified Children's Yoga Instructor, Imagination Yoga

-Amanda Roberson is a Qualified Mental Health Associate currently in the process of attaining her Master’s Degree.
+Amanda Roberson is a Qualified Mental Health Professional.
 Amanda received her Bachelor's degree in Human Development Family Sciences and Psychology with honors from Oregon State University.
-Amanda anticipates receiving her Masters of arts in Applied Psychological Science from Pacific University in August 2017.
+Amanda received her Masters of arts in Applied Psychological Science from Pacific University in August 2017.
+Amanda has completed training for EMDR to assist clients who have experienced trauma or suffer from distress.
 Amanda's areas of specialty include the effects of domestic violence, abuse & trauma, anxiety, depression, and post-traumatic stress disorder.
 She provides therapy to adults and uses an integrated approach to therapy which includes cognitive-behavioral, acceptance-based, and psychoeducational methods.
 Amanda works collaboratively with the individual to examine the relationships between emotion, thought, and behavior.
 Together, we will find methods that are successful to heal the past, live in the present, and plan for the future according to individual values.
 Amanda is supervised by Michelle Pliske, MSW LCSW RPT-S.

-The therapeutic modalities that Rachel is currently using: EMDR, Narrative Therapy, Motivational Interviewing, and Cognitive Behavioral Therapy, and Mindfulness.
+The therapeutic modalities that Rachel uses: EMDR, Narrative Therapy, Motivational Interviewing, and Cognitive Behavioral Therapy, and Mindfulness.
 Rachel became a Registered Yoga Teacher after completing the 200 hour yoga teacher training at Portland Therapeutic Yoga.

 Oregon Chapter of National Association of Social Workers